 One way to increase efficiency when sewing is the way you place pins in fabric.

-There are different ways you can insert pins in fabric to keep it secure while you sew.
+There are different ways you can insert pins in fabric to keep everything secure while you sew.

 Each way has its advantages and disadvantages but trying out the different ways, could speed up your sewing.